blblack/tofurkey/README.md

 ## Usage

+    tofurkey [-vVno] [-T n] [-P /proc/sys/net/ipv4/tcp_fastopen_key]
+             [-i seconds] [-a /auto/key/filename] [-k /path/to/main/secret]
-    tofurkey [-vVno] [-T n] [-P /proc/sys/net/ipv4/tcp_fastopen_key] [-i seconds] -k /path/to/main/secret -k -- REQUIRED - Path to long-term main secret file (must have exactly 32 bytes of secret binary data.
-Will be re-read every time keys are generated!)
+    -k -- Path to long-term main secret file.
+Without this, the daemon will attempt to persist an automatic key to the rundir on startup, but this affords no possibility of distribute sync across a cluster, and may be regenerated after e.g. reboots as well.
+This file must have exactly 32 bytes of secret binary data, and will be re-read every time runtime TFO keys are generated!
+    -a -- Filename to persist an auto-generated key, if -k is not used.
+          Defaults to "/run/tofurkey.autokey".
     -i -- Interval seconds for key rotation, default is 21600 (6 hours), allowed range is 10 - 604800, must be even (daemon wakes up to rotate keys at every half-interval of unix time to manage validity overlaps) -v -- Verbose output to stderr
-    -n -- Dry-run mode - Data is not actually written to procfs, but everything else still happens -o -- One-shot mode - it will calculate the current keys and set them once and then exit.
+    -n -- Dry-run mode - Data is not actually written to procfs, but everything else still happens
+    -o -- One-shot mode - it will calculate the current keys and set them once and then exit. (normal mode is to remain running and rotate keys on timer intervals forever)
-          (normal mode is to remain running and rotate keys on timer intervals forever) -V -- Verbose and also print TFO keys (mostly for testing, this leaks short-term secrets to stderr!)
+    -V -- Verbose and also print TFO keys (mostly for testing, this leaks short-term secrets to stderr!)
-    -P -- Override default procfs output path for setting keys (mostly for testing) -T -- Set a fake unix time value which never changes (mostly for testing, min value 1000000)
+    -P -- Override default procfs output path for setting keys (mostly for testing)
+    -T -- Set a fake unix time value which never changes (mostly for testing, min value 1000000)

 ## Operational details about timing